 The improved Microsoft 365 security center is now available.
 This new experience brings Defender for Endpoint, Defender for Office 365, Microsoft 365 Defender, and more into the Microsoft 365 security center.
 Learn what's new.

-The new unified portal is not available for:
+Microsoft 365 Defender is not available for:

 - US Government Community Cloud (GCC)

 - US Government Community Cloud High (GCC High)

 - All US government institutions with commercial licenses

 Take a look at Microsoft 365 Defender: https://security.microsoft.com.

 Learn more about the benefits: Overview of Microsoft 365 Defender

 This table is a quick reference of the changes between the Microsoft Defender Security Center and Microsoft 365 Defender.

 Alerts and actions